jdmedlock/neighborhoodmap/README.md

 in the app on various libraries.
 So, a native approach was chosen to help reduce the number of dependencies.

+2. Why is Material Design used in the applications UI?

+This application's UI could have been implemented using any number of scheme's as long as it satisfies the need to deliver information to the user in a logical and consistent manner.
+However, Material Design is one of those UI/UX schemes, it is widely used, and since it has been proven effective in numerous other applications (like all of Google's apps) it was a good fit for Neighborhood Maps.

+A secondary reason for using it, but one that is just as important, is that since one of the goals of this app is to extend our knowledge and experience it was chosen as a "stretch" goal.

-2. Why are the API's implemented as `static` functions rather than as an instantiated class?
+3. Why are the API's implemented as `static` functions rather than as an instantiated class?

 The simple reason is they don't have to be.
 This was implemented in this